 There are several accommodation options available at Rameswaram.
 The temple also offers accommodation options.
 One can also find comfortable rooms and dormitories in TTDC Guest House at a nominal tariff.

 - Satchi Hanuman Temple: The Satchi Hanuman Temple is a spot of great significance in the Ramayana.
 It is the place where Hanuman conveyed to Lord Rama, that Sita is in Lanka.
-Hanuman gave Sita’s jewel as an evidence or ‘Satchi’ and hence, the spot was known as Satchi Hanuman Temple.
-The temple is 3 km from Rameshwaram Ramanathaswamy Temple
+Moreover, Hanuman gave Sita’s jewel as an evidence or ‘Satchi’ and hence, the spot became popular as Satchi Hanuman Temple.
+The temple is 3 km from Rameshwaram Ramanathaswamy Temple.

 - Panchamukha Hanuman Temple: The Panchamukha Hanuman Temple has a majestic idol of Lord Hanuman with five faces covered in vermillion.
-The temple attracts devotees who come to see the floating rocks that were used by Lord Hanuman’s army to build the Ramsethu bridge between Indian and Sri Lanka.
-The Panchamukha Hanuman Temple is 2 km from the Rameshwaram Ramanathaswamy Temple
+The temple also attracts devotees who come to see the floating rocks that Lord Hanuman’s army used to build the Ramsethu bridge between Indian and Sri Lanka.
+Also, the Panchamukha Hanuman Temple is 2 km from the Rameshwaram Ramanathaswamy Temple

-- Badrakaliamman Temple: Badrakaliamman Temple is dedicated to Goddess Durga.
-The temple is just 2 km away from the Rameshwaram Ramanathaswamy Temple
+- Badrakaliamman Temple: Badrakaliamman Temple is in dedication to Goddess Durga.
+The temple is just 2 km away from the Rameshwaram Ramanathaswamy Temple.

-- Nambu Nayagiamman Temple:– The Nambu Nayagiamman Temple is a 14th-century temple built by the people of Ramnad as a mark of their faith and respect for Lord Rama.
-The temple is 8 km from the Rameshwaram Ramanathswamy Temple
+- Nambu Nayagiamman Temple:– The Nambu Nayagiamman Temple is a 14th-century temple.
+The people of Ramnad built it as a mark of their faith and respect for Lord Rama.
+Further, the temple is 8 km from the Rameshwaram Ramanathswamy Temple.

-- Kothandaramaswamy Temple: This temple is associated with Vibishana, the brother of Ravana and Lord Rama.
-It is believed that Vibishana sought Lord Rama’s refuge in this place.
+- Kothandaramaswamy Temple: This temple has relations with Vibishana, the brother of Ravana and Lord Rama.
+Devotees believe that Vibishana sought Lord Rama’s refuge in this place.
 This is also the place where Lord Rama coronated Vibishana after his victory in Lanka.
-The Kothandaramaswamy Temple is 12 km away from Rameshwaram Ramanathaswamy Temple
+The Kothandaramaswamy Temple is 12 km away from Rameshwaram Ramanathaswamy Temple.